 Of note is that major refurbishments are planned on all ships.
-They are becoming more yacht like and they plan on increasing fares as the ships are redone.
-Some of the refurbishments will require cutting portions of the steel and the feel will be more luxurious, more in line with the feel of a 5 star resort.
+They are becoming more yacht-like and they plan on increasing fares as the ships are redone.
+Some of the refurbishments will require cutting portions of the steel and the feel will be more luxurious.
+They will be more in line with the feel of a 5 star resort.
 Everything will be replaced from beds to china.
 See this update: http://blog.windstarcruises.com/2011/12/wind-surf-debuts-stylish-new-look/

 I don’t expect to see much more of this heavy discounting.
 All the major insurance carriers are covering them now as well.

 Younger demographics of well traveled educated passengers.
 Most come from premium+ or luxury lines and many have their own sail boats at home.

 Here is a link to recent photos of the ship: http://mediagallery.usatoday.com/Cruise-Ship-Tours/Wind-Spirit/G1773,A9925

 Windstar’s Complimentary Soft Beverages

 Windstar Cruises will include complimentary soft beverages on all voyages beginning December 2012 with Windstar’s Caribbean, Panama Canal, and Costa Rica sailings.
 Windstar’s complimentary soft beverages include bottled water, sparkling water, sodas, fresh juices, milk, fruit smoothies, tea, coffee, cappuccinos, lattes, mochas, and espresso.